 The camping possibilities are endless and quiet.
 The locals love their solitude and there is plenty of it.
-Famous for its beautiful skies, desserts, mountains and grasslands, New Mexico offers an abundance of outdoor activities.
-You can hike, bike, ride ATVs and horses, hunt, fish, climb and cave; in New Mexico, there is an outdoor adventure for everybody.
+Famous for its beautiful skies, desserts, mountains, and grasslands, New Mexico offers an abundance of outdoor activities.
+You can hike, bike, ride ATVs and horses, hunt, fish, climb, and cave.
+In New Mexico, there is an outdoor adventure for everybody.

-New York - I Love NY
+New York: I Love NY

 New York isn't just for city dwellers.
 In fact, the state is home to some of the most passionate outdoors people in the United States.